-ITP is a rare autoimmune disease characterized by the improper functioning or destruction of blood cells called platelets.1 Platelets allow the blood to clot properly and keep blood vessels intact.2 When platelet levels are very low, this can cause dangerous internal bleeding and bruising.1
+Immune thrombocytopenia (ITP) is a rare autoimmune disease characterised by increased destruction and impaired productions of blood cells called platelets1.
+Platelets allow the blood to clot properly and keep blood vessels intact2.
+When platelet levels are very low, this can cause dangerous internal bleeding and bruising1.

-ITP is diagnosed by process of elimination, as doctors need to rule out other diseases that may cause the low platelet count.2 Once diagnosed, patients might be in one of two phases of disease progression, each with its own potential duration—acute (0-3 months), persistent (3-12 months) or chronic (12 months or longer).3
+ITP is identified by diagnosis of exclusion, as doctors need to rule out other diseases that may cause the low platelet count2.
+Once diagnosed, patients might be in one of three phases, each with its own potential duration—acute (0-3 months), persistent (3-12 months) or chronic (12 months or longer)3.

 Tiny red or purple dots on the skin (petechiae)

 Bleeding too easily from gums, nose, and cuts